Undergraduate Course: Contemporary Issues in Medical Jurisprudence (LAWS10165)

 Thus, the overall outline of the course will have the following format:

-1. Introduction: the course, expectations, likely topics and possible groups
+1. Introduction: the course, expectations, likely topics and group selection

-3. Key skills development in critical thinking: live staff example
+3. Key skills development in critical thinking: staff-led seminar example

 a.
-Student-led seminar based on student-prepared reading material to be distributed in advance (hence topic and group selection in Week 2 and reading material distributed in Week 4)
+Group-led seminar based on student-prepared course handout and reading material to be distributed in advance (hence topic and group selection in Week 2 and reading material distributed in Week 3)

 c.
-Full participation in discussion by all ┐ encouraged through participation assessment via student blogs
+Full participation in discussion by all, encouraged through participation assessment via student blogs (x 4)

 d.
 Clear objectives and conclusions to be prepared by group